The 12 Steps of Basketball Shooting Basics

 Shooting Behind Screens

-Shots from behind screens involve proper use of feet as player is likely to be moving.
+Shots from behind screens involve proper use of feet as the player is likely to be moving.
 Players can use the one–two footwork technique or pro-hop onto two feet method.

-Bottom line is, when its time to shoot player’s weight is centered and equally distributed through footwork and balance.
+The bottom line is when it's time to shoot player’s weight is centered and equally distributed through footwork and balance.

-Extremely important that player shooting behind screen utilize proper spacing relative to screener, be able to square up their feet and shoulders, then, utilize lower body strength to stop, square and elevate because their hips were down.
+Extremely important that players shooting behind the screen utilize proper spacing relative to the screener, be able to square up their feet and shoulders, then, utilize lower body strength to stop, square, and elevate because their hips were down.

-Hands must be ready before catching of pass to make shot rhythmic, fluid, quick and in motion.
+Hands must be ready before catching of pass to make the shot rhythmic, fluid, quick, and in motion.

-Post shooting requires eyes on basket, holding of follow through until ball makes or misses and landing in same place as original shooting position.
+Post-shooting requires eyes on the basket, holding or following through until the ball makes or misses, and landing in the same place as the original shooting position.